aminmkhan/benchmarks-big-data/docs/husky.md

 The problematic part is: `-fomit-frame-pointer;-Wno-deprecated-declarations`

-- For some reason, when cmake is generating CXX flags, it is mistakenly putting an extra semi-colon here: `-fomit-frame-pointer;-Wno-deprecated-declarations`
+- On the cluster when cmake is generating CXX flags, it is mistakenly putting an extra semi-colon here: `-fomit-frame-pointer;-Wno-deprecated-declarations`
 - Either fix this in original `cmake` files, or fix the setting in the `Makefile` configuration.
 You will have to fix multiple `flags.make` files.
     + Replace: `-fomit-frame-pointer;-Wno-deprecated-declarations`
     + With: ``-fomit-frame-pointer -Wno-deprecated-declarations``